AndyButland/UmbracoMapper/ReadMe.md

 **Ignore** (bool) - can be added to a field and if set to true, it will not be mapped and retain it's default or previously set value

 **DictionaryKey** (string) - if set property will be mapped from the given Umbraco dictionary key

+**PropertyValueGetter** (Type) - a type that must implement `IPropertyValueGetter` to be used when retrieving the property value from Umbraco.
+A use case for this is to use Vorto, where we want to call GetVortoValue instead of GetPropertyValue.

+**CustomMappingType** (Type) and **CustomMappingMethod** (string) - a type that must implement be of delegate CustomMapping, and a method to be used in preference to any named or unnamed custom mapping that might be registered globally.

 ### BaseNodeViewModel